lorenzogomez17/Debug-6/README.md

 ## Debug Challenge #6

 Open the file Debug6.cpp and fix the code.
 It's not working properly.
 It's supposed to sort the defined array into ascending order (smallest to largest).
+Follow the instruction bellow to create a branch, edit your code, and create a pull request.
+THEN wait for feedback.
+Your code will not be merged int othe main because you are not the only person working off of this main file.
+You will know that your edits are okay when I enter your grade.
+Otherwise you should assume that something is wrong and I've sent you feedback.

 1. **Make a new Branch from the Main with your name.**
     1. **Click Here**